-I am proud that the United States has strong defenses, strong alliances and a sound and courageous foreign policy.
+I am proud that the United States has strong defenses, strong alliances and a sound and courageous foreign policy

-industrial democracies of Western Europe, Japan, and Canada, have never been more solid.
+-- Our alliances with our major partners, the great industrial democracies of Western Europe, Japan, and Canada, have never been more solid.
 Our cooperation has branched out into new fields, such as energy policy, economic policy and relations with the Third World, even while our defense and political consultations have grown closer.
-And we have used many avenues for cooperation, including the summit meetings held among major allied countries.
 The friendship of the democracies is deeper and warmer and more effective than at any time in 30 years.

-back the spectre of nuclear war.
-In strategic arms limitation, a decisive step forward was taken in the Vladivostok accord -- which recognized that a ceiling should be placed on the number of strategic weapons of each side -- which I worked out with General Secretary Brezhnev.
+-- We are stabilizing the strategic balance, and pushing back the spectre of nuclear war.
+In strategic arms limitation, a decisive step forward was taken in the Vladivostok accord which I worked out with General Secretary Brezhnev.

 -- The framework for peace in the Middle East has been built.
-America demonstrated its readiness to seek what cluded the world for a generation -- a decisive move toward peace in this [18]
+America demonstrated its readiness to seek what eluded the world for a generation -- a decisive move toward peace in this important part of the world.

-important part of the world.
 Hopes for future progress in the Middle East were stirred by the historic agreements we reached and the relationship of trust and confidence we formed.
+Both sides look to the United States for leadership.
+What better sign could there be of the world's faith in